otr4j/otrv4/otrv4.md

 ## Client Profile

-> REMARK the general idea of the 'client profile' is an inherent risk under assumption of quantum computing: the public exposure of the client profile as a way of offering deniability for "possession implying communication" means that profile must be exposed, however with profile exposed, elliptic curve public keys are exposed and are known/expected to be vulnerable to quantum computing-based attacks.

 OTRv4 introduces Client Profiles.
 A Client Profile has an arbitrary number of fields, but some fields are required.
 A Client Profile contains the Client Profile owner instance tag, an Ed448 long-term public key, the Ed448 long-term